Spending Christmas Eve Around Europe

 Cultural Festivities and Traditions

-The historical European Christmas tradition offers many ways of different areas of the continent to enjoy the feast day.
+The historical European Christmas tradition offers various ways for different regions of the continent to celebrate the feast day.

 Italy